cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

     "difficulty": "<String>", -- echoes the user selection easy, medium, or hard "ok": true,
-    "hangStage": <String>, -- sends the current stage of hangman "word": "<String>" --Shows the state of the word, '_' will show blank spaces }
+    "hangStage": <String>, -- sends the current stage of hangman "word": "<String>", --Shows the state of the word, '_' will show blank spaces "length": <Integer> -- Shows length of word
+}
 ```